Kuingsmile/PicList/README_en.md

 ## Features

-- Maintain all the functions of PicGo, compatible with the existing PicGo plug-in system, including the combination with typora, obsidian and other software
+- Retains all the features of PicGo and is compatible with the vast majority of existing PicGo plugins, including integrations with software like Typora and Obsidian.
-- Add support for webdav upload, imgur account upload, local path upload, etc.
+- Added multiple built-in image hosting platforms, such as WebDav, local image hosting, and SFTP.
+The original built-in imgur image host now also supports account login for uploading.
-- Synchronous cloud deletion of pictures in the album, advanced search and sorting features have been added, along with the ability to bulk modify URLs.
+- Within the album, you can synchronize the deletion of cloud images.
+This is supported across all built-in image hosts and multiple plugins.
-- Built-in watermark addition, image compression, image scaling, image rotation and image format conversion functions, support custom configuration, and can be called through CLI command line
+- The album now offers advanced search and sorting features, as well as batch URL modification.
-- Add the configuration of multi-device synchronization function.
+- Built-in tools for adding watermarks, compressing images, scaling images, rotating images, and converting image formats are now available.
+Advanced renaming is also supported.
-- Add
+- Configuration can be synchronized to Github or Gitee repositories.
-- Support management of all cloud storage platforms, can be online to view the cloud directory, file search, batch upload, batch download, delete files and other operations
+- Manages over ten types of image hosting platforms, allowing online viewing of cloud directories, file searching, batch uploading, batch downloading, file deletion, and more.
 - Support previewing multiple formats of files, including pictures, videos, plain text files and markdown files, etc. For the specific formats supported, please refer to [Supported file format list](https://github.com/Kuingsmile/PicList/blob/dev/supported_format.md)
-- Support batch cloud file renaming based on regular expressions
+- Supports the use of regular expressions for batch renaming of cloud files.
-- The management interface uses the built-in database cache directory to accelerate the directory loading speed
+- For private storage buckets, pre-signed link copying for sharing is available.
-- Support automatic update, no need to download manually every time, support multiple startup mode selection, and more function details are added and optimized
+- Software auto-updates are available, along with multiple startup modes, and many other feature details have been added and optimized.
-- Optimized the PicGo interface, unlocked the window size limit, and beautified the interface layout
+- The PicGo interface has been enhanced, window size restrictions have been unlocked, and some interface layouts have been beautified.
-- The installation package of the mac platform has been signed, and the installation package has been corrupted from the source to solve the daily problem of PicGo's installation package has been corrupted
+- The installation package for the Mac platform is now signed, addressing the recurring issue on PicGo where the installation package was reported as damaged.

 ### How to use in Typora